ecarls11/dp/README.md

     * Another we've been considering: https://github.com/jwyang/faster-rcnn.pytorch
 * Decide if RNN is actually a viable path (include recurrent aspects in vgg or resnet)
 * Look into grayscale conversion
+* Determine how to handle example images that are 1-D.

 Notes